 The Faroese Music School administers and develops music teaching for students around the Faroe Islands, enabling them to attend individual classes and to play in ensembles.
 The teachers at the Music School are qualified musicians, who have been educated at music conservatories or equivalent higher educational institutions.
 The school offers internationally recognised music exams for students.
 It also gives student the possibility to prepare for a higher education in music while attending upper secondary school.

-The Evening School is available to all residents of the municipality of Tórshavn.
-The School offers courses in a vast array of subjects, from arts and crafts to languages and genealogy.
-It also offers Faroese language classes for foreigners
+The Evening School is available to all residents in the municipalities.
+The Schools offers courses in a vast array of subjects, from arts and crafts to languages and genealogy.
+Many municipalities also offer Faroese language classes for foreigners.

 There is a thriving and growing research culture in the Faroe Islands, with several institutes, labs and museums working on exciting, original research projects.
 Many research ventures that are connected to the Faroe Islands are funded by the Faroese Research Council, which manages the largest research foundation in the country.